What Is Conversation Intelligence Software?

 This guide evaluates eight conversation intelligence platforms based on four criteria that determine whether a tool drives real behavior change or collects dust after onboarding: CRM integration depth, transcription and AI accuracy, coaching workflow design, and total cost of ownership including implementation effort.

-Top Conversation Intelligence Platforms for Revenue Professionals
+How the Top Conversation Intelligence Platforms Compare

-Platform | Primary Focus | Key Strength | Best For |
+Platform | Primary Focus | Key Strength | Pricing | Best For |

-Chorus by ZoomInfo | GTM platform integration | B2B data + deal intelligence | Enterprise revenue teams |
+Chorus by ZoomInfo | GTM platform integration | GTM Context Graph + conversation intelligence | Free to start with consumption credits based on usage | Enterprise revenue teams |

-Gong | Revenue intelligence | Call pattern analysis | Large sales organizations |
+Gong | Revenue intelligence | Call pattern analysis | Quote-based | Large sales organizations |

-Clari Copilot | Revenue forecasting | Pipeline risk detection | RevOps-led teams |
+Clari Copilot | Revenue forecasting | Pipeline risk detection | Quote-based | RevOps-led teams |

-Avoma | Meeting lifecycle | Affordable CI with coaching | Mid-market teams |
+Avoma | Meeting lifecycle | Affordable CI with coaching | From $19/seat/mo | Mid-market teams |

-Jiminny | Sales coaching | Playlist-based training | Coaching-focused managers |
+Jiminny | Sales coaching | Playlist-based training | From $42/seat/mo | Coaching-focused managers |

-Fireflies | Transcript search | Cross-platform capture | Distributed teams |
+Fireflies | Transcript search | Cross-platform capture | From $10/seat/mo | Distributed teams |

-Fathom | Meeting summaries | Free tier, fast setup | Individual reps |
+Fathom | Meeting summaries | Free tier, fast setup | Free tier available | Individual reps |

-Outreach | Sales engagement | Sequence + CI unified | Outbound-heavy teams |
+Outreach | Sales engagement | Sequence + CI unified | Quote-based | Outbound-heavy teams |

 8 Best Conversation Intelligence Software Tools